rte-france/rte-france.github.io/_projects/powsybl.md

 tags: [LFEnergy, MPL2.0]
 ---

 PowSyBl (Power System Blocks) is an open-source library written in Java, dedicated to electrical grid modeling, visualization and simulation.
-The power system blocks may be used through Python scripts for a quick operations, but also be assembled to build state-of-the-art applications.
+The power system blocks may be used through Python scripts for quick operations, but also be assembled to build state-of-the-art applications.

 PowSyBl is part of the LF Energy Foundation, a project of The Linux Foundation.